A case study of multiple wave solutions in a reaction-diffusion system using invariant manifolds and global bifurcations: Bifurcation analysis

 \section{Bifurcation analysis}

-In this section we present a bifurcation analysis of \eqref{sist} performed with the standard continuation package {\sc Auto}.
-As a starting point we consider parameters $a=24$, $b=19$, $g=1$ and $s=100$ fixed throughout this section and let $d$ and $m$ to slowly vary.
+In this section, we present a bifurcation analysis of \eqref{sist} performed with the standard continuation package {\sc Auto}.
+As a starting point, we consider parameters $a=24$, $b=19$, $g=1$ and $s=100$ fixed throughout this section and let $d$ and $m$ to vary.
 The fixed values of $a,b,g$ and $s$ correspond to those in \cite{aguirre} after the transformation \eqref{param}.
-Moreover, we take the initial value $c=1$ for the wave speed in \eqref{sist} for a first analysis.
-Later in Section~\ref{sec:cd-plane}, we let $c$ to vary in order to capture its influence on the existence and properties of the wave solutions.
+As in general the wave speed is a continuous function of the parameters system, i.e., $c=c(d,s,b,g,a,m)$, for the purpose of simplification we take the initial value $c = 1$ for the wave speed in \eqref{sist}.
+This approach can be thought of as an exploratory phase in which one navigates the possible preimages of $c(d,s,b,g,a,m)=1$ in parameter space that allow solutions in the traveling frame of reference moving at speed $c=1$.
+Later in \S\ref{sec:cd-plane}, we let $c$ to vary in order to capture the existence and properties of the wave solutions by means of a wider range of preimage values of $c$.

-The resulting bifurcation scenario in the $(m,d)$-plane is shown in {figure}~\ref{fig:bifurcacion}.
+The resulting bifurcation scenario in the $(m,d)$-plane is shown in Fig.~\ref{fig:bifurcacion}.
 Of special importance for us are the curves $h_p$ and $h_q$ which represent homoclinic bifurcations to $\mb{p}$ and $\mb{q}$, respectively.
-The curve $h_p$ is divided into two segments (labeled as $h_p^c$ and $h_p^s$, respectively) by a codimension two Belyakov homoclinic point, labeled as $B$.
+We will address the technical details and consequences of these homoclinic bifurcations later in \S\ref{sec:homoclinic}.
+For the moment, it suffices to say that $h_p$ is divided into two segments (labeled as $h_p^c$ and $h_p^s$, respectively) by a codimension two Belyakov homoclinic point, labeled as $B$~\cite{shilnikov,bel84}.
 The {right-hand} side endpoints of both $h_p^c$ and $h_q$ (marked with $\times$) correspond to the last points where we could obtain convergence of the computed solutions with {\sc Auto}.
-We will address the details and consequences of these homoclinic bifurcations in section~\ref{sec:homoclinic}.